Holy Baptism at St. Peter & St. Paul

-What is Baptism?
+What is Baptism

 Holy Baptism is full initiation by water and the Holy Spirit into Christ’s Body, the Church.
 In Baptism, we are forgiven of our sins, and given new and eternal life in Christ.
 We respond to these gifts from God by our commitment to live out this Christian life in active involvement in the Christian Community in worship, prayer, study, sharing the good news, and serving Christ in the world.
 These are the solemn vows we make in the Baptism service.
-Read more about the theology of Baptism here.
+Read more about the theology of Baptism below.

-What is required to be Baptized?
+What is Required to be Baptized

 Because of the nature of Baptism and the promises made at Baptism, active involvement in the church is assumed.
 For those who are not members of St. Peter & St. Paul, we can welcome you into our parish, or coordinate with your pastor if you are a member elsewhere.
 We schedule baptism at a baptism preparation session at least a month in advance (see below).
-Adults seeking Baptism prepare by participating in our Adult Confirmation class (contact the church for more information).
+Adults seeking Baptism prepare by participating in our Adult Confirmation class (contact the church 770-977-7473 for more information).
 There are no fees for Baptism.

+We’re not interested in going to church anywhere; can we have our child baptized here?
 In the Baptism service, parents and Godparents promise to continue in the life of the church in various ways.
 If you are not going to be involved in any church, it would be inappropriate for you promise to be involved.
 Perhaps this is not the right time; you can visit with us for a while until those promises feel right to you.

 Since Baptism is, in part, entry into the life of the church, we celebrate this sacrament together, as a whole community.
 We would hold a “private Baptism” only in emergency situations, followed by the newly Baptized (or their parents) repeating their commitments in a public service when the emergency has passed.
 Parents would still complete the preparation in due course.

-What is involved in Baptism Preparation?
+What is Involved in Baptism Preparation?

-What exactly happens in the Baptism service?
+What Exactly Happens in the Baptism Service?

-Read below about the theology and practice of Baptism, and read the order of service from the Book of Common Prayer (click here and select “Holy Baptism”).
+Read below about the theology and practice of Baptism, and read the order of service from the Book of Common Prayer.

-The Theology of Baptism:
+The Theology of Baptism